JacobJeffords/Task_Management_Database_Project3/README.md

 **Deployment:**
-The deployment is through AWS and the following are the steps:
+The deployment is through AWS (Elastic Beanstalk) and the following are the steps:
 1. Zip up the following folders from the backend code:
    -Client
    -config